Senior Executive Vice President, Group Head, U.S. Region, and President and Chief Executive Officer of The PrivateBank

-Ahrens is on the Board of Directors of the Illinois Bankers Association.
-He is a member the Rehabilitation Institute of Chicago Foundation Board and the Board for the Brain Research Foundation.
+Ahrens is on the Board of Directors for the Illinois Bankers Association, Rehabilitation Institute of Chicago Foundation, Brain Research Foundation and Operation HOPE.
 He holds a bachelor’s degree in finance from the University of Illinois Urbana-Champaign.

 Executive Managing Director and President of Commercial Real Estate

 Karen Case is Executive Managing Director and President of Commercial Real Estate for The PrivateBank, an indirect, wholly owned subsidiary of CIBC, as well as CIBC’s U.S. Region.
-She oversees the group that develops and manages banking relationships with dynamic and growing commercial real estate developers, investors, owners and operators based in markets where The PrivateBank is located.
-Case is a member of The PrivateBank’s Executive Committee and Loan Committee.
+She oversees the groups that develop and manage real estate finance and banking relationships with dynamic and growing commercial real estate developers, investors, owners and operators across the U.S. Case is a member of the U.S. Region Executive Committee.

-Case received her Bachelor of Science in Business Administration from Washington University, St. Louis, Missouri, and MBA from the University of Chicago.
+Case received her Bachelor of Science in Business Administration from Washington University in St. Louis, Missouri and MBA from the University of Chicago.
 She attended the University of London and the American College in Paris.
-She is a member of The Economic Club of Chicago; the Urban Land Institute (Commercial and Retail Development Silver Council); the Chicago Network (Financial Services Membership subcommittee chair); the International Council of Shopping Centers; Commercial Real Estate Women Network; and Fellow, Class of 1996-97, of Leadership Greater Chicago.
-She is President of the Board of Directors for The Chicago Network; Community Investment Corporation; International Council of Shopping Centers; Juvenile Diabetes Research Foundation (JDRF), Illinois Chapter as well as JDRF International; Rush University Medical Center; and TimeLine Theatre.
+She is a member of CREW Chicago; The Economic Club of Chicago; The Executives Club of Chicago; Real Estate Finance Forum; and Fellow, Class of 1997, of Leadership Greater Chicago.
+She serves on the Board of Directors for The Chicago Network; Community Investment Corporation; International Council of Shopping Centers; Juvenile Diabetes Research Foundation (JDRF), Illinois Chapter as well as JDRF International; Rush University Medical Center; and TimeLine Theatre.

 Executive Managing Director and General Counsel and Corporate Secretary

 Prior to joining The PrivateBank in 2010, Evans was engaged as a consultant to various financial institutions, bank audit committees and public companies regarding compliance, regulatory and disclosure matters.
 From 2004 to 2007, she was Executive Vice President and General Counsel for MAF Bancorp, Inc., a NASDAQ-listed company, and its subsidiary Mid America Bank, an $11 billion community banking organization operating in the Chicago and Milwaukee areas that was acquired by PNC.
 Evans spent over 20 years in the private practice of law with Vedder Price P.C., a Chicago-based law firm, where she was the partner in charge of its corporate securities practice group.
-She represented a broad range of public companies, financial institutions and investment banking firms regarding capital raising transactions, strategic advisory matters, mergers and acquisitions, corporate governance, public company compliance and financial disclosures, and other general corporate matters.
+She represented a broad range of public companies, financial institutions and investment banking firms in connection with capital raising transactions, strategic advisory matters, mergers and acquisitions, corporate governance, public company compliance and financial disclosures, and other general corporate matters.

 Evans received her undergraduate degree in economics from Brown University and her Juris Doctorate from Boston University School of Law.
-She is admitted to the Illinois and U.S. Supreme Court bars and is a member of the American Bar Association, the Economic Club of Chicago and The Chicago Club.
+She is admitted to the Illinois and U.S. Supreme Court bars and is a member of the Financial Services Roundtable, American Bar Association, the Economic Club of Chicago, Chicago Finance Exchange and The Chicago Club.
 Evans serves on the Board of Directors for Girl Scout Council of Greater Chicago and Northwest Indiana.

 Executive Managing Director and President of National Commercial Banking and Regional Markets

 Bruce Hague is Executive Managing Director and President of National Commercial Banking, Syndications, Capital Markets, Sponsor and Non-Finance, and Leveraged Finance for The PrivateBank, an indirect, wholly owned subsidiary of CIBC.
 He is a member of the U.S. Region Executive Committee.
-In his role, he oversees implementation of the Company’s strategy in 12 geographic markets across the US – Colorado, Connecticut, Florida, Georgia, Indiana, Iowa, Michigan, Minnesota, Missouri, Ohio and Wisconsin.
+In his role, he oversees implementation of the Company’s strategy in 12 geographic markets across the US – Colorado, Connecticut, Florida, Georgia, Indiana, Iowa, Michigan, Minnesota, Missouri, Ohio, Pennsylvania and Wisconsin.
 He joined The PrivateBank in October 2007.